mikiwieczorek/Fitting-Simple-Linear-Regression-Model-in-R/README.md

 ```

 ![](Linear_model_files/figure-markdown_github/unnamed-chunk-22-1.png)
+<br></br>
+Dashed: Malibu <br>
-Dashed: Malibu Regular: Impala <br></br> Malibu is cheaper that Impala
+Regular: Impala
-when it has less than 89,508 miles.
-When it has more than that, it
-becomes more expensive than Impala.
+Malibu is cheaper that Impala when it has less than 89,508 miles.
+When it has more than that, it becomes more expensive than Impala.